TalosSources/carte_interactive_UP/CONTRIBUTING.md

 ### Clear the database

-One way to do this is to go into the admin interface, select all rows for each data type, and then delete them all
+* Option A: One way to do this is to go into the admin interface, select all rows for each data type, and then delete them all

-Alternatively, dangerous: ./manage.py flush (the superuser will have to be recreated)
+* (Dangerous) Option B: `docker-compose run api /code/manage.py flush`.
+(Afterwards the superuser will have to be recreated)

 ### Creating a new database